BradyBrenot/recipes-brenot-ca/content/recipes/Focaccia.md

   notes, directions, and ingredients, as well as the blog thing on the top of the page.
 type: "recipes" # Anything in the "recipes" folder can omit this
 ---

+Delicious, crispy, flexible, and it's not even all that hard to make.
+Watch the accompanying video for some technique advice.

 {{< youtube HTD-z1wd0tw >}}